clearpath-docs/ROS-Sphinx-Tutorials/doc/Getting Started with Ubuntu.rst

     sudo apt-get install

 ROS packages will be named ros-.
-For example, to install the Clearpath Robotics Kinetic Husky packages you would use:
+For example, to install the Clearpath Robotics Melodic Husky packages you would use:

 .. parsed-literal::